"I feel for you": GH Uber driver shares how he caught his cheating girlfriend

 A Ghanaian man has recounted one of his surreal experiences working as an Uber driver, unveiling that he caught his girlfriend cheating on him.

-During an interaction with Ghanaian vlogger Scanty, the young man said he got a ride one morning and accepted the request.
+During an interaction with Ghanaian vlogger Scanty, the young man said he got a ride request one morning and accepted it.

 When he reached the pick-up point of the person who ordered the ride, he found a man standing with someone who looked like his girlfriend.
 He initially doubted she was the one until she came to sit in his vehicle.